Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 Research this on your own. **How would you construct the Google query to find a solution quickly?**

 Ideally, after you search, you should find an answer within the first three results.
 If not, redefine your search query, as, more often than not, the current results are *unlikely* to be relevant.
-This begs the question - **What constitues a good search result?** Think about this for a minute - or two.
+This begs the question - **What constitutes a good search result?** Think about this for a minute - or two.
 Think about when you constructed a good search query vs. a poor search query.
 Which sites produced a good result?
 [StackOverflow](http://stackoverflow.com/), [MDN JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [w3schools JavaScript](http://www.w3schools.com/js/) generally yield good results.
 Over time, you will find that as the complexity and granularity of the subject increases, the less you can rely on mainstream resources to produce quality results.
 Often you will have to rely on less popular areas on [StackOverflow](http://stackoverflow.com/) as well as personal blog posts.
 Keep this in mind.
 Practice.
 Practice.
 Practice.

 > Also, keep in mind, that the more esoteric subjects are generally ones that people are talking less about, which gives you an opportunity to participate.
-The more you participate, the more you will be reconized as a thought leader in the community.
+The more you participate, the more you will be recognized as a thought leader in the community.
 Thought leaders don't have to look for jobs - jobs come to them.

 #### `createElement`

 `createElement()` does just as the name suggests - it creates an [element node](http://www.w3schools.com/jsref/prop_node_nodetype.asp).

-Let's add another list element to the unorder list:
+Let's add another list element to the unordered list:

 1. Create the element